Bright Platform Summary

 • Learner takes courses through WordPress

-• Learner signs in, launches Bright courses from WordPress pages, and progress is tracked in Rails registration data.
+• Learner signs in, launches Bright courses from WordPress pages, and progress is tracked in Bright registration data.

 • Structured certification paths